cityofasheville/SA1_SkillsTask/README.md

 Have fun!

-**Please complete your submission by Monday, December 7th, at 9am.** Early submissions are welcome!
+**Please complete your submission by Monday, June 13th, at 9am.** Early submissions are welcome!